donmccurdy/expression-eval/README.md

 precedence (if provided), and the function to evaluate the operator
 - `addEvaluator(nodeType, evaluator)`.
 Will add the evaluator function to the map of functions for each node type.
 This evaluator will be called with the ExpressionEval instance bound to it.
-The evaluator is responsible for handling both sync and async, as needed.
+The evaluator is responsible for handling both sync and async, as needed, but can use the `this.isAsync` or `this.evalSyncAsync()` to help.
+  - If the node type is unknown, expression-eval will check for a `default` node type handler before throwing an error for an unknown node type.
+If any other behavior is desired, this can be overridden by providing a new `default` evaluator.

 ## Security